serega25511/kiwimp_alyx/README.md

 **If you are using a cloud gaming PC, you CAN NOT host a server.
 A VPS is required as you must open a port for the game to connect to.**

-- Updating kiwimp_alyx to the latest version.
+- Updating KCOM to the latest version.
 - Restarting Half-Life: Alyx.
 - Disabling VConsole logging via config.
-- Restarting kiwimp_alyx.
+- Restarting KCOM.
 - Using non-vr mode (``-novr``) if playing in VR.
 (Ideally, both methods should work but this is not guaranteed.)
 - Restarting your computer.
 - Using a different port number.